Hiring an in-house SEO specialist is often difficult. Especially if you aren't familiar (and staying current) with SEO yourself.

 Finally, every situation will be different.
 Steps 1 through 11 assure that somebody is smart enough to reason from a good place.
 But they're going to need to solve issues.

-I once met an agency owner that said "all we do is play with title tags".
+I once met an agency owner that told me "all we do is play with title tags".
 They still got results and their clients didn't ask questions, but that's scarcely SEO.
 You need to look deeper if you want to remain competitive.

 Our industry is plagued by "intern with a checklist" mentality.
 I see the irony that we fall back on a framework of checklists too.
-This is because remembering 1,000 opportunities is impossible for one human: even that massive checklist is not expected to solve for all.
+This is because remembering 1,000 opportunities is impossible for one human.
+But even this massive checklist is not expected to solve for all.

 We treat SEO strategy as an executive-level role and think that you should too.
 Along your path to #1, you'll need to solve some of the hardest business problems that you've ever encountered.
 So in closing, make sure that you're hiring an engineer, not a mechanic.
 Make it somebody that you'll respect and be capable of managing as such.